google/libphonenumber/FAQ.md

 ### <a name="reduced_metadata"></a>What is the metadatalite.js/METADATA_LITE option?

-For js, Java and C++ there is the option to use a stripped-down version of the metadata.
+For JavaScript, Java and C++ there is the option to use a stripped-down version of the metadata.
 Currently this only removes the example number metadata, so the savings are not a lot, but we may revisit this.

 *Impact:*